Virtual Course Catalogue

 The Virtual Course Catalogue is more than just a learning resource—it is a gateway to experiencing JLU’s academic environment from anywhere in the world.
 Students can explore JLU’s world-class teaching and research without leaving the comfort of their homes, making it an ideal option for those seeking international education without the need to travel.

+Moreover, students and doctoral candidates can explore and choose up to six courses from across all 11 faculties at JLU.
 Most importantly, participation is completely free of charge for students from JLU’s partner network.
 This ensures that the benefits of high-quality international education remain accessible and inclusive for all.

 Don’t miss the chance to broaden your academic and cultural horizons.
 Discover the wide-ranging course offerings of JLU’s Virtual Exchange Programmes (VIP/VEEP) today and take the first step towards an unforgettable academic journey!